stevenpawley/r.learn.ml2/README.md

 Providing that r.learn.ml2 is installed as a GRASS GIS addon, the python modules can be imported directly using:

 ```
+# add the r.learn.ml2 addon to path
 from grass.script.utils import get_lib_path
 path = get_lib_path("r.learn.ml2")
 sys.path.append(path)

+# import the addon's modules
 from raster import RasterStack
 ```